gdos/TerminalApps/README.md

 Horizontal and vertical strings of letters represent cars and trucks in a crowded parking garage.
 The objective is to move them around lengthwise in order to be able to get car "a" to the exit, which is either at the right or top of the garage.
 Note that the last digits in each puzzle name represents the minimum number of moves to win.

+Also, a solver named bfsr has been added that works for puzzle files with the ".rush" filename extension.
+The command line is "bfsr puzzle-file-name".
+Compile it with the command "cmp.sh bfsr".

-### terminal-block (tslid.adb)
+### terminal-block (tslid.adb), terminal-dirtydozen (tdd.adb)

-Rectangular blocks of letters can be moved wherever there is space.
+Blocks of letters can be moved wherever there is space.
 The objective is to move the block labelled "a" to an indicated goal position.

-Also, a tslid solver named bfs has been added.
+Also, a solver named bfs has been added that works for puzzle files with the ".blok" filename extension.
 The command line is "bfs puzzle-file-name".
-Compile it with the command "ccc.sh bfs".
+Compile it with the command "cmp.sh bfs".

 #### Gameplay: